Sumanjali-93/mini-erp-crm/README.md

 # Mini ERP + CRM Operations Portal

 A complete, responsive, full-stack ERP and CRM portal designed for wholesale/distribution operations.
-It is built using **Node.js, Express, React, CSS, and MySQL** in pure JavaScript (ES Modules).
+It is built using **Node.js, Express, React, CSS, and MySQL**.

 ---